philipbelesky/groundhog/CONTRIBUTING.md

 #### Getting Started

-Source related to the Grasshopper plugin is located in the `plugin` directory.
-Editing and compiling that code is best done in Visual Studio 2017.
-The [community editions](https://www.visualstudio.com) for Windows or macOS should both work.
+Source code related to the Plugin is located in the `plugin` directory.
+A separate `README` file there outlines how to build a local copy of the plugin.

-Source related to the Website (including it's content) is located in the `site` directory.
-A seperate `README` file there outlines how to setup and run a local copy of the site.
+Source code related to the Website (including it's content) is located in the `site` directory.
+A separate `README` file there outlines how to setup and run a local copy of the site.

 If modifying Rhinoceros models, note that [Git Large File Storage](https://git-lfs.github.com) is used to track these.
 Various models are in different locations: